Healthdirect Free Australian health advice you can count on.

 Other inner ear problems that may cause vertigo are:

-Sometimes, vertigo may be caused by serious problems.
-This is very rare.
-It might be due to:
+Sometimes, vertigo may be caused by a:

-How is vertigo diagnosed?
+How is the cause of vertigo diagnosed?

 Your doctor will ask about your symptoms.
-It’s helpful if you can tell your doctor about any specific movements or activities that bring on your vertigo.
+It's helpful if you can tell your doctor about any movements or activities that bring on your vertigo.

 They will also ask about any other medical problems you have, and any medicines you take.